sagemath/trac_to_gh/Issue 4348.md

 # Issue 4348: magma interface -- get doctest coverage to 100% (only _ private methods left to test at this point)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4348

 Original creator: was